paradoxical-io/docker-client/README.md

 ![Build status](https://travis-ci.org/paradoxical-io/docker-client.svg?branch=master)

-A simplified docker client that wraps the spotify client with simpler options
+A simplified docker client that wraps the spotify client with simpler options that always generates random ports for host proxying.
+Great for testing!

 To install